 Unfortunately, the credit card submitted is one of thousands of numbers

 that your gang has stolen from unwarry people and if I put the order

 through, I must reimburse the credit card company!
 So, please do business

 elsewhere. :) GEM

-Allen L. Moulton's Last
+Allen L. Moulton's Last message to Uechi practitioners

+I have been reading with interest the "Myth of Higher Standards."
 I WAS impressed with YOUR response, the opposite with others, and a few in between.

 I feel that the new black belt test board is the best thing that's happened to Uechi-ryu in years.

 Fortunately for me I have enjoyed years of being involved in testing of other styles as well as Uechi.

 Best to you in your move and relocation.